wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 Wesnoth demands that all content should be released under GPL license.
-GPL has specific conditions on "source"; however, it is not clear what is a "source" for image or music piece.
+GPL has specific conditions on "source"; however, it is not clear what is a "source" for an image or a music piece.
 Therefore, the file LICENSE.important.txt contains important note on copyrights.
 Read it carefully before distributing the images and music.
 In short, we allow to distribute the images and music under GPLd provided that GPL does not require us to provide e.g. sketches for images,